-The ten lost tribes have occupied, and continue to occupy, a special place in Judeo-Christian imagination.
+The ten lost tribes have occupied, and continue to occupy, a special place in Jewish and Christian imagination.
 But interestingly enough, the Hebrew Bible itself does not have much to say about them.

 The biblical story is simple.
 In the beginning there was one united kingdom in the land of Israel, ruled by the great kings David and Solomon.
 The kingdom was the home of the twelve tribes, who had descended from Jacob.
 National life was relatively harmonious under Solomon.
 The kingdom enjoyed prosperity and many years of peace.
 However, as Solomon aged he began to sin, and God became angry with him.
 As a punishment, God split the kingdom in two: Judah and Benjamin in the south and the ten remaining tribes under the leadership of Jeroboam, of the tribe of Ephraim, in the north.